Manual vacuum cleaner: The Golden Rod Vacuum Cleaner

 In 1911, the plunger-type canister Golden Rod Vacuum Cleaner was patented (#1,012,800, Dec.
 26, 1911) by Charles Boyer of Marengo, Illinois, and produced by the Hugro Manufacturing Co. of Warsaw, Indiana.

-Hoover WW1 Friction Motor Vacuum Cleaner
+1922 Friction Motor Vacuum Cleaner

-The Hoover from WW1 (see photo) is an example for a vacuum cleaner powered by a friction motor similar to but larger than those powering toy cars.
-To power it the user would run it forward and back a few times, and then lower the intake to the floor and clean the floor until the motor ran down.
+This (see photo) is powered by a friction motor similar to but larger than those powering toy cars.
+It operates like a modern upright vacuum cleaner, except that it needs to be operated faster to get good suction.
+This machine may be the first that was a practical effective non-electric labour saver that only required one user.

 Production in the United States

 According to Thomas' Register of American Manufacturers, sales of manual vacuum cleaners peaked in 1914.
 In 1914 it lists 18 manufacturers offering hand-operated vacuum cleaners, and only eight in 1916; in 1914, it lists five offering water-powered vacuum cleaners, and only two in 1916.